AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Redundancy for fault tolerance/Configure versioning.md

 # Configure versioning

-OSS allows you to configure versioning for a bucket to protect the data stored in the bucket.
-After you enable versioning for a bucket, data that is overwritten or deleted in the bucket is saved as a previous version.
-You can recover objects in a versioned bucket to any previous version to protect your data from being accidentally overwritten or deleted.
+OSS allows you to configure versioning for a bucket to protect objects stored in the bucket.
+After you enable versioning for a bucket, objects that are overwritten or deleted in the bucket are saved as previous versions.
+You can use versioning to recover a previous version of an object that was accidentally overwritten or deleted.

-When versioning is enabled for a bucket, OSS specifies a unique ID for each version of all objects in the bucket.
-You can download or recover a previous object version based on its version ID.
-For more information, see [Overview](/intl.en-US/Developer Guide/Data security/Versioning/Overview.md).

-If you enable versioning for a bucket, you are charged only for the storage of the current versions and previous versions of all objects in the bucket.
-If you download a previous version of an object or recover the previous version as the current version, fees are incurred by the requests and traffic.
-To avoid unnecessary storage costs, we recommend that you delete the previous versions of objects that you no longer need.
+If you enable versioning for a bucket, you are charged for the storage of previous versions of objects in the bucket.
+If you download or recover a previous version of an object, you are charged for the requests and traffic.
+To avoid unnecessary storage costs, we recommend that you delete the previous versions of objects that you no longer need at your earliest opportunity.
 For more information, see [Billing items and methods](/intl.en-US/Pricing/Billing items and methods/Overview.md).

 ## Enable versioning

+When versioning is enabled for a bucket, OSS specifies a unique ID for each version of an object stored in the bucket.

 -   Enable versioning when you create a bucket
     1. Log on to the [OSS console](https://oss.console.aliyun.com/).
-    2. On the **Overview** page, click **Create Bucket** in the upper-right corner.
+    2. In the left-side navigation pane, click **Buckets**.
+On the Buckets page, click **Create Bucket**.
     3. In the Create Bucket panel, configure parameters.

         Set **Versioning** to **Enable**.
 For more information about how to configure other parameters, see [Create buckets](/intl.en-US/Console User Guide/Manage buckets/Create buckets.md).

     4. Click **OK**.
 -   Enable versioning for an existing bucket
-    1. Log on to the [OSS console](https://oss.console.aliyun.com/).
-    2. In the left-side navigation pane, click **Buckets**.
+    1. In the left-side navigation pane, click **Buckets**.
 On the Buckets page, click the name of the bucket for which you want to enable versioning.
-    3. Choose **Redundancy for Fault Tolerance** \> **Versioning**.
+    2. Choose **Redundancy for Fault Tolerance** \> **Versioning**.

-        You can also click **Buckets** in the left-side navigation pane and turn on **Versioning** for the corresponding bucket.****

-    4. Click **Configure**.
-Then, click **Enabled**.
+    3. Click **Configure**.
+Set Versioning to **Enabled**.

-        You can also suspend versioning for a versioned bucket to stop generating new object versions.
-If a new version is added to an object in a versioning-suspended bucket, OSS specifies a version ID of null for the new version and retains the previous versions of the object.

-    5. Click **Save**.
+    4. Click **Save**.

+After versioning is enabled for a bucket, you can view all versions of objects in the bucket on the Files page.
+If you want to view only the current versions of objects, set **Display Previous Versions** to **Hide**.
+Listing previous versions of objects do not affect the performance of the console.
+If the response time of the console is slow when you list objects, see [FAQ](/intl.en-US/Developer Guide/Data security/Versioning/FAQ.md) to troubleshoot the problem.

 ## Recover previous versions

 You can recover a specified previous version of an object as the current version.

-1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. In the left-side navigation pane, click **Buckets**.
-On the Buckets page, click the name of the bucket that contains the previous version you want to recover.

-3. Click **Files**.
-In the upper-right corner, set **Display Previous Versions** to **Show**.
+1. On the Overview page, click **Files** in the left-side navigation pane.

+2. Recover a specified previous version as the current version.

+    **Note:** You can recover only one previous version of an object at a time.
+The previous version that you want to recover cannot be a delete marker.

+    -   Recover the previous version of an object

-4. Click **Restore** in the Actions column corresponding to the previous version that you want to recover.
+        Click **Restore** in the Actions column that corresponds to the previous version that you want to recover.

-    OSS recovers the previous version as the current version of the object.
+    -   Recover the previous versions of multiple objects

+        Select the previous versions that you want to recover and then choose **Batch Operation** \> **Restore**.

-## Download previous versions
+## Download a specified version of an object

-You can download a previous version of an object.
+You can download a specified previous version of an object.

-1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. In the left-side navigation pane, click **Buckets**.
-On the Buckets page, click the name of the bucket that contains the previous version you want to download.

-3. Click **Files**.
-In the upper-right corner, set **Display Previous Versions** to **Show**.
+1. On the Overview page, click **Files** in the left-side navigation pane.

-4. Click the object version you want to download.
-In the panel that appears, click **Download** on the right side of **Signed URL**.
+2. Click the version that you want to download.
+In the panel that appears, click **Download** to the right of **Object URL**.

-5. Select the location where you want to store the version and click **Save**.
+3. Select the location where you want to store the downloaded version and then click **Save**.

-## Delete previous versions
+## Delete the previous version of an object

-We recommend that you delete previous versions that you no longer need in a timely manner to minimize storage costs.
+To minimize storage costs, we recommend that you delete previous versions that you no longer need at your earliest opportunity.

-1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. In the left-side navigation pane, click **Buckets**.
-On the Buckets page, click the name of the bucket that contains the previous version you want to delete.

-3. Click **Files**.
-In the upper-right corner, set **Display Previous Versions** to **Show**.
+**Warning:** Deleted previous versions cannot be recovered.
+Exercise caution when you delete previous versions.

+1. On the Overview page, click **Files** in the left-side navigation pane.

-4. Click **Completely Delete** in the Actions column corresponding to the previous version you want to delete.
+2. Click **Completely Delete** in the Actions column that corresponds to the previous version you want to delete.

     To delete multiple unnecessary previous versions, select the previous versions you want to delete and choose **Batch Operation** \> **Completely Delete**.

-5. Click **OK**.
+3. Click **OK**.

-**Note:**

--   Deleted previous versions cannot be recovered.
-Exercise caution when you delete previous versions.
--   If you delete the current version of an object, the latest previous version becomes the current version.
--   You can also configure lifecycle rules to automatically delete previous versions on a regular basis.
-For more information about how to configure lifecycle rules, see [Configure lifecycle rules](/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure lifecycle rules.md).
+You can also configure lifecycle rules to allow OSS to delete previous versions on a regular basis.
+For more information, see [Configure lifecycle rules](/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure lifecycle rules.md).

+## Suspend versioning

+You can suspend versioning for a versioned bucket to stop OSS from generating new versions for objects.
+If a new version is generated for an object in a versioning-suspended bucket, OSS sets the ID of the new version to null and retains the previous versions of the object.

+You can perform the following steps to suspend versioning for a bucket:

+1. In the left-side navigation pane, click **Buckets**.
+On the Buckets page, click the name of the bucket for which you want to suspend versioning.

+2. Choose **Redundancy for Fault Tolerance** \> **Versioning**.

+3. Click **Configure** and then set the versioning state to **Suspended**.

+4. Click **Save**.